jonahplumb/Portswigger/Apprentice/SQL Injection/README.md

 Want to intercept applying the product category filter within burp.
 Send the request to the repeater.
 ![repeater-get](./Lab1/repeater-get.PNG) <br>
 In the repeater change the category parameter to `'+OR+1=1--`, originally 12 results, after our injection, this reveals 20 total, 8 unreleased products.
-Will also see you sql injection command as the pages title.
+Will also see your sql injection command as the pages title.
 ![flag](./Lab1/command-solve.PNG) <br>

 <br />